gronke/ansible-firewall/README.md

 ansible-firewall
 ================

-Simple iptables wrapper role to harden microservices.
+Simple iptables wrapper to create persistent rules for IPv4 and IPv6

 ### firewall_rules
 A list of firewall rules.